Vocational Rehabilitation & Employment Service (VR&E)

 Army National Guard: Federal Active Duty

 The Department of Veterans Affairs facilitates the Vocational Rehabilitation & Employment (VR&E) Program.
 The VR&E Program provides the services and assistance needed to enable Veterans with service-connected disabilities to achieve maximum independence in daily living and to the maximum extent feasible to prepare for, obtain, and maintain suitable employment.
 Veterans with a disability rating and an employment handicap may be entitled to VR&E services as authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.

-Retired Army National Guard Soldiers who served on federal active duty may be entitled to VR&E services if they:
+Army National Guard Soldiers on federal active duty may be entitled to vocational rehabilitation services if they:

 - Expect to receive an honorable or other than dishonorable discharge upon separation from active duty

 - Obtain a memorandum rating of 20% or more from the VA